crowds-cure/cancer/README.md

 - Android (maybe ios?)
 Can make 2 Length Measurements on the same image
 - Potentially change least measured to be an array of all "least measured" and select one at random
 - log skipped cases
+- annotator is hardcoded -fix that
+- skip case does not work
+- make getNextSeriesForAnnotator call parallel

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)